Mentoring Programs for Female PhD Students

-Existing programs are meant to support early-career female researchers in identifying personal skills and competences and implementing them in their career planning.
+Female PhD students of our program automatically have access to mentoring programs at the University of Cologne or organized by the Max Planck Society.
+These support early-career female researchers in identifying personal skills and competences and help them to implement these in career planning.
 They offer:

 - a personal connection with a suitable mentor